Bayesian Wavelet Shrinkage with Beta Priors: The Model

 To complete the Bayesian model, we propose the following prior distribution for $\theta$,

 where $\alpha \in (0,1)$, $\delta_{0}(\theta)$ is the point mass function at zero and $g(\theta;a,m)$ is the beta distribution \eqref{eq:beta} in $[-m,m]$.
 The proposed prior distribution has $\alpha \in (0,1)$, $a>0$ and $m>0$ as hyperparameters and their choices are directly related to the degree of shrinkage of the empirical coefficients.
-It will be shown that as $a$ or $\alpha$ (or both of them) increase, the degree of shinkage increases as well.
+It will be shown that as $a$ or $\alpha$ (or both of them) increase, the level of shrinkage increases as well.